Factorization of polynomials: Square-free factorization

 If two or more factors of a polynomial are identical, then the polynomial is a multiple of the square of this factor.
 The multiple factor is also a factor of the polynomial's derivative (with respect to any of the variables, if several).

 For univariate polynomials, multiple factors are equivalent to multiple roots (over a suitable extension field).
 For univariate polynomials over the rationals (or more generally over a field of characteristic zero), Yun's algorithm exploits this to efficiently factorize the polynomial into square-free factors, that is, factors that are not a multiple of a square, performing a sequence of GCD computations starting with gcd(f(x), f '(x)).
 To factorize the initial polynomial, it suffices to factorize each square-free factor.
 Square-free factorization is therefore the first step in most polynomial factorization algorithms.

 Yun's algorithm extends this to the multivariate case by considering a multivariate polynomial as a univariate polynomial over a polynomial ring.

 In the case of a polynomial over a finite field, Yun's algorithm applies only if the degree is smaller than the characteristic, because, otherwise, the derivative of a non-zero polynomial may be zero (over the field with p elements, the derivative of a polynomial in xp is always zero).
 Nevertheless, a succession of GCD computations, starting from the polynomial and its derivative, allows one to compute the square-free decomposition; see Polynomial factorization over finite fields#Square-free factorization.

 Classical methods

 This section describes textbook methods that can be convenient when computing by hand.
-These methods are not used for computer computations because they use integer factorization, which is currently slower than polynomial factorization.
+These methods are not used for machine computations because they use integer factorization, which is currently slower than polynomial factorization.

 The two methods that follow start from a univariate polynomial with integer coefficients for finding factors that are also polynomials with integer coefficients.